Unidata/netcdf-c/docs/nczstore.md

 interpretation of a dataset.
 Specifically, we assume *_NCProperties* is defined if and only if the dataset was created through the netcdf API.
-It *_NCProperties* is not present, then it is assumed that the dataset must be treated as if it was consistent with the existing Zarr specification.
+It *_NCProperties* is not present, then it is assumed that the dataset must be treated as if it was consistent with the existing Zarr specification [].

 This means two things:
 1. The dataset is considered read-only